 Introduction & Requirements

-With my team being responsible for developing and maintaining our Credit Decisioning system, we require various kinds of Management Information (MI) and views of the data used by the platform (both in the aggregate and within individual applications).
+With my team being responsible for developing and maintaining our Credit Decisioning system, we require various kinds of Management Information (MI), and views of the data used by the platform (both in the aggregate and within individual applications).
 This is also important for monitoring the performance of the platform.

 Today, we use various tools to monitor and report on the performance of the system e.g.: